MURDERGUTS/MURDERGUTS/README.md

 ╰➤ I do not care if you are a spam follower who is in my DNI, I don't check profiles.
 (Regarding this: If you want to be my friend but not actually try to get to know me and just keeping it simple like an 'oomf'/mutual 'friendship', please don't ask to be my friend.
 (If you only want me to be in your friends list but actually not get to know me) I don't know why people are like that these days.
 I'm tired of it as someone who has no actual friends at the moment.)
 _____________________________________________
 NOTE: Interact with very extra care and caution.
 I am dealing with a lot of stuff currently, so I may act very distant, detached, rude, aggressive, or even cold.
 I'm sorry. :(( BUT that's when I usually have iwec OR iwcaution.
+If it's only 'iwc' I would be pretty aloof 😭.

 ╰➤ or even emotional, overly sensitive, and self-deprecating.
 I am an HSP(hypersensitive person).
 Please, please take note of that.
 It's already on my strawpage, but I should mention it here, too, just in case.
+I AM NATURALLY A SHY MAN.
+YES, due to being an ambivert I CAN be social, but it does not mean I am not a very shy man in nature.

 ╰➤ Does this mean I may block a lot/freely?